MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 Example: If **Limit to one warehouse** is set up as a soft constraint, it will be first checked to see if the order can be fulfilled by a single source, however if that’s not possible multiple sources will be used to fulfill the order.

+#### Maintain Safety stock

+Some businesses maintain safety stocks to manage the customer demand efficiently and to prevent running too low on inventory.
+Fulfillment and Returns Optimization allows you to maintain safety stock at two levels.
+        - **Safety stock constraint** - This constraint allows you to maintain safety stock at a strategy level.
+When you maintain safety stock as a constraint it will apply to all the fulfillment sources within the strategy.
+            Safety stock at fulfillment source - Alternative to maintaining at the strategy level, you can specify safety stock at a fulfillment source level.
+Fulfillment and returns optimization will exclude the fulfillment source if inventory is below the safety stock level maintained in either of these places.

 ### Strategies

 Strategies help define the optimization configuration that achieves your business needs.
 A strategy brings together objectives, constraints, and sources that must be considered, and specifies how inventory optimization should occur.
 To create and modify a strategy, on the **Fulfillment settings** page, under **Strategies**, select **Manage**.